We Dug Into Net-a-Porter’s Home Section to Share 36 Hidden Gems

 The mother-daughter duo behind the label Bernadette crafts not only statement-making clothing but darling tabletop accessories and vases adorned with hand-drawn motifs.
 You’ll find lemon branches, hortensia, and other blooms scattered across eggcups, bowls, water jugs, and more.

 Fashion designer Emilia Wickstead, perhaps best known for being a favorite of the Princess of Wales, also designs a small collection of tabletop that includes linens in varying floral patterns—here, it’s posey bunches.
-Net-a-Porter also stocks exclusive table linen designs by Emilia’s mother, Angela Wickstead, which include several sets of embroidered placemats and napkins in a harvest-hued palette.
+Net-a-Porter also stocks exclusive table linen designs by Emilia’s mother, Angela Wickstead, which numbers several sets of embroidered placemats and napkins in a harvest-hued palette.

 The soft goods and table linens from fashion label Sea have that coveted heirloom look to them—we’re talking crochet trimming, whipstitch edges, ruffles, and patchwork.
 The colors, too, offer vintage-looking flair.
 The Ida quilt, for example, is complete with a series of dusty floral-print patches, and the Manuela pillow is embroidered with the same pattern as the brand’s Manuela dress.